YvCodeHong/CV/README.md

 ## Yvonne Tang

-A bi-linguist in English and Mandarin, I am currently undertaking a 12-week intensive coding bootcamp at Makers Academy.
-Prior to this, I spent eight years in China where I first studied the language and then worked in the education and PR field.
-My curiosity towards tech largely stems from experiencing first-hand the explosion of China’s tech industry.
-Products such as WeChat, Taobao and Alipay left me in awe.
-I was fixated at how a product can be created in a way that changes the way we interact, and more importantly solve problems.
-I am fascinated in the e-commerce and e-payments sector, the latter being the area that I’m most interested in and would love to pursue after my 12 weeks of coding.
+A bi-linguist in English and Mandarin, I’ve spent the past eight years in China, working in the education and PR sectors.
+Whilst there, I became fascinated and in awe in the explosion of new technology.
+Taobao, WeChat and Alipay are to name a few of the products that became a daily fixature in my life.
+I was also curious as to how these products were developed and how they seamlessly transformed a society attitude and behaviour within a few years.
+An example would be the shift from a ‘cash-only’ to a ‘mobile-only-payment’ society.
+I’m currently enrolled at Makers Academy, a 16-week intensive development bootcamp, training to become a junior software developer.
+I’m seeking to join a company with a mission to make change.

 ## Skills